grant-humphries/dev-near-light-rail/README.md

 1. Refresh the OSM data stored here: `//gisstore/gis/PUBLIC/GIS_Projects/Development_Around_Lightrail/osm_data/or-wa.osm` with the nightly download that is written here: `//gisstore/gis/PUBLIC/OpenStreetMap/data/osm/or-wa.osm`
 2. Create a PostGIS database in postgres and name it **osmosis_ped**
 3. Create a schema compatable with Osmosis imports in the new database by running the following script : `pgsimple_schema_0.6.sql` (this file is included in the Osmosis download).
-Execute the script in the Cygwin terminal by using the following command:
+Execute the script in the cygwin terminal by using the following command:

     ```bash
     psql -d osmosis_ped -U postgres -f "C:/Program Files (x86)/Osmosis/script/pgsimple_schema_0.6.sql"